 LEGISLATIVE INTENT.
-If the words of a law cannot be clearly interpreted as written, the court may refer to the journal and bill reports to establish the intent of the Legislature in passing certain bills.
+If the words of a law cannot be clearly interpreted as written, the court may refer to the journal and recordings of floor and committee sessions to establish the intent of the Legislature in passing certain bills.

 LEGISLATIVE MANUAL.
 Biennial publication that contains the rules of each body, joint rules, biographical and other information about the Legislature and state government.
+Also called the Red Book.

 LEGISLATIVE REPORT.
 Summary of legislation passed during one or more legislative sessions.
+Discontinued in 2017.